What are Codes of Practice?

 - Design considerations

 Not sure if your and your buildings are meeting industry requirements?
-Take a Height Safety Health Check now.
+Take a Height Safety Risk Calculator now.

 Go to our Industry Information Links & Downloads page for links to vital documents.